borkdude/blog/posts/using-babashka-with-php.md

+Title: Using babashka with PHP: guestbook example
+Date: 2022-01-07
+Tags: clojure

 One of the recurring themes in Clojure land is:

 - There is a popular widely used platform (JVM, browser, .NET, Node.js, ...).